-As stated in Note 4.4 to the accompanying Standalone ii financial Statements, the Company's non-current investments and trade receivable as at March 31, 2022 include non-current investments in one erstwhile Subsidiary Company, Supreme Infrastructure BOT Private Limited and trade receivables from step down subsidiaries of the said Company amounting to ₹ 142,556.84 lakhs and ₹ 2,983.93 lakhs respectively.
-The Company has significant accumulated losses, and its consolidated net-worth is fully eroded.
+(b) As stated in Note 4 to the accompanying statement, the Company's non-current investments and trade receivable as at March 31, 2023 include non-current investments in Subsidiary Company, Supreme Infrastructure BOT Private Limited and trade receivables from step down subsidiaries of the said subsidiary amounting to 142,558.84 lakhs and 1,848.31 lakhs respectively.
+The said subsidiary Company has significant accumulated losses, and its consolidated networth is fully eroded.
 Further, the said Company is facing liquidity constraints due to which it may not be able to realise projections as per the approved business plans.
-Also, during the year, The National Company Law Tribunal, Mumbai (NCLT) vide Order dated February 25, 2022 ("Admission Order"), had appointed an Interim Resolution Professional ("IRP") which has been subsequently assailed before the Hon'ble National Company Law Appellate Tribunal

-("NCLAT") and the Hon'ble NCLAT has vide its order dated March 02, 2022 directed that no steps be taken in furtherance to the Admission Order.
-Further, due to suspension of Board of Directors of the Company as per above order, there is no control over the management and operations of this Company from February 25, 2022 onwards.
-However, investment in this Company has continued to be carried at cost.
-Management has considered such balance as fully recoverable and Management has assessed that no adjustments are required to the carrying value of the aforesaid balances, which is not in accordance with the requirements of Ind AS 109, 'Financial Instruments'.
-In the absence of sufficient and appropriate evidence to support the management's assessment as above, continued losses in this Company for FY 2021-22, loss of control over this Company and uncertainty of operations due to CIRP process and other relevant alternate evidence, we are unable to comment upon adjustments, if any, that may be required to the carrying values of these non-current investments, and trade receivables from step down subsidiaries of Said Company and the consequential impact on the accompanying Standalone financial Statements.
-The audit opinion on the Company's Standalone financial Statements for the previous year ended March 31, 2021 was also modified in respect of non-current investments.
+Also, during the previous year, The National Company Law Tribunal, Mumbai (NCLT) vide Order dated February 25, 2022 ("Admission Order"), has appointed an Interim Resolution Professional ("IRP") on a petition initiated by one of the operational creditors under the Insolvency and Bankruptcy Code 2016.
+(IBC).
+The said Admission Order has been subsequently assailed by one of the suspended directors before the Hon'ble National Company Law Appellate Tribunal ("NCLAT").
+The Hon'ble NCLAT has vide its order dated September 02, 2022 has annulled the Admission Order and other factors described in the aforementioned note.
+The management has considered such balances as fully recoverable and assessed that no adjustments are required to the carrying value of the aforesaid balances, which is not in accordance with the requirements of Ind AS 109, 'Financial Instruments'.
+In the absence of sufficient appropriate evidence to support the management's assessment as above, accumulated losses in this subsidiary as on March 31, 2023, and other relevant alternate evidence, we are unable to comment upon adjustments, if any, that may be required to the carrying values of these non-current investments and trade receivables from step down subsidiaries of said Subsidiary Company and the consequential impact on the accompanying Statement.
+The audit opinion on the Company's Statement for the previous year ended March 31, 2022 was also modified in respect of this matter.